internet-sicherheit/eco-blockchain-governance/technical/0007-different-node-types-and-classes/README.md

 ## Motivation

 To operate a Blockchain network it is important to know the different node types and classes and to use them correctly.
 There are several ways to operate a node.
 To get an overview of all possible ways.
+Dividing nodes and members in different types and classes allows to use design patterns like [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) or efficient ressource handling.

 ## Specification